25 people killed in Gaza as Gaza City becomes the focus of famine and a military offensive

 “I actually think (the hostages are) safer in many ways if you went in and you really went in fast and you did it," Trump told reporters Friday.

-Gaza's Health Ministry said Saturday that at least 62,622 people have been killed since the war began, including missing people now confirmed dead by a special ministry judicial committee.
+Gaza's Health Ministry said at least 62,622 Palestinians have been killed in the war, including missing people now confirmed dead by a special ministry judicial committee.

 The total number of malnutrition-related deaths rose by eight to 281, the ministry said.